pratik227/quasar-qgrid/app-extension/README.md

 # QGrid
-> Please note, this is currently a work-in-progress (WIP).

 QGrid is a [Quasar App Extension](https://quasar.dev/app-extensions/introduction).
 It allows you to filter data for each column, Drag and Drop Rows and also allows you to filter data using header filters.
 ## Install